oracle/weblogic-kubernetes-operator/documentation/staging/content/samples/simple/domains/fmw-domain-home-in-image/_index.md

 ### Troubleshooting
 ***Message***: `Failed to build JDBC Connection object`

-If the WebLogic Image Tool failed to create a domain, and the following error is seen in the output:
+If the WebLogic Image Tool failed to create a domain and the following error is seen in the output:
 ```shell
 Configuring the Service Table DataSource...
 fmwDatabase  jdbc:oracle:thin:@172.18.0.2:30012/devpdb.k8s